 top of page

-Over the past three years, the Red Cross and Red Crescent Research Consortium (RC3) and the IFRC Volunteering Alliance have been working on a collaborative project aimed at:
+The Long Night of Research is the final outcome of a three-year collaborative project of the Red Cross and Red Crescent Research Consortium (RC3) and the IFRC Volunteering Alliance aimed at:

 2. Supporting the development of a strong volunteering research culture,